 Roles can be used as many times as needed on the same page except for banner, contentinfo and main.
 So for example the navigation role can be placed on both the main navigation and a secondary navigation block.

 These are used to indicate the role of each user interface component used on the page.
-The complete list of all possible roles and their definitions for both document landmarks(sections) and widgets should be referred to for the possible values to use.
+The complete list of all possible for both document landmarks(sections) and widgets should be referred to for the possible values to use.
 The following example shows an image input being used as the control of a slider input.
-Asstive technology will then refer to this as a slider rather than a plain input.
+Assistive technology will then refer to this as a slider rather than a plain input.

 <input type="image" src="thumb.gif" alt="Effectiveness" role="slider" />